mossprescott/pynand/alt/README.md

 [alt/big.py](big.py) has a single, flat memory space, with maximum RAM and the ability to read data from ROM (and code from RAM.)
 This is much more flexible and realistic, but adds a cycle to fetch each instruction from the shared memory system.
+Moving static data to ROM can dramtically improve code size and performance, but because the computer uses character-mode graphics, these metrics don't provide a direct comparison (even if you did port the VM and OS, which I haven't.)
+This architecture is intended to support more sophisticated languages (e.g. BASIC, Scheme, or Forth), and interactive programming.

 ## Enhanced compiler/translators